jonasbn/til/ufw/disable_or_enable_ipv6.md

 You have to edit: `/etc/default/ufw` and set `IPV6=yes` or `IPV6=no`.
 The first to enable IPv6, the latter to disable it.

-Changing the value with a running instance, will require that you disable and reenable.
+Changing the value with a running instance, will require that you disable and re-enable.

 ```bash
 sudo ufw disable